danhawker/ansible-role-cornerstone/README.md

         name: roles/ansible-role-cornerstone
 ```

-## Obinna Ezeakachi's vars file example in the var folder
+## vars file example in the var folder for 2nd Playbook example

 ```yaml
 ---